miklevin/MikeLev.in/_posts/2024-11-05-mac-nvim-same-as-nixos-nvim.md

 Have a plan for all the things that are going to be done, not disappointing anybody and not disappointing myself.
-And that means putting this sort of strategic thinking in on the client issues, and real soon now too, and somewhere other than the public work journal, haha!
+And that means putting this sort of strategic thinking in on the client issues, and real soon now too, and somewhere other than the public work journal, ahaha!
 I share a certain amount here based on the Robert Cialdini principle of commitment and consistency.
 Tell a story and commit yourself to that story and it becomes real.
 We do that anyway in our lives, so why not do it as a self-improving life-hack with intentionality and